W1ll011/Data-Analysis-Projects/README.md

 3. Imported dataset into Power BI
 4. Created useful Power BI measures from data
 5. Built a dashboard to display key overall yield metrics
-6. Analyzed source(s) of die failure
+6. Analyzed data for potential source(s) of die failure

 ### Some Visuals